bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 |h2| Implementation Details |h2e|

 So far the theory isn't too bad: some masked layers, extra outputs and some sigmoid losses and we're done, right?
-Well it's a bit tricker than that, especially the loss function.
-I'll explain details (and headaches) that I went through implementing it in Keras.
+Well it's a bit trickier than that, especially the loss function.
+I'll explain the details (and headaches) that I went through implementing it in Keras.
 As usual, you can find all my code in this `Github repo <https://github.com/bjlkeng/sandbox/tree/master/notebooks/pixel_cnn/pixelcnn.ipynb>`__.